Click the images to see them larger above!

 When Nora went to the pediatrician for her 4-year check-up, her parents thought it strange that her labs revealed low hemoglobin levels.
 Since she was recently diagnosed with celiac disease and a picky eater, they weren’t too concerned.
 Nora complained about intermittent pains in her arm, but the doctor could find no explanation, and the family went on their way.
 After a passing fever, Nora seemed healthy, until one evening, when her mom noticed how large her daughter’s stomach looked during a bath.
 The look on the pediatrician’s face confirmed their family’s worst fear.
 Akron Children’s Hospital gave her the official diagnosis, stage IV high-risk neuroblastoma.

-It wasn’t until the end of Nora’s treatment that Amy felt she truly found her voice, giving other cancer parents tips to help make things go a little smoother.
+It wasn’t until the end of Nora’s initial treatment that Amy felt she truly found her voice, giving other cancer parents tips to help make things go a little smoother.
 Counseling for her PTSD has aided Amy in finding a new normal.
 Her newfound passion for helping other cancer families and raising awareness for their cause has left her wanting to scream it from the mountaintops.
 “These kids deserve more,” she says.

 When Nora’s family looks at Alex’s Lemonade Stand Foundation (ALSF), they find it difficult to imagine the strength of the founding Scott family.
 ALSF has provided the Sabella’s with t-shirts and goodie bins in their tough times, and they are glad to know the organization helps so many other families just like theirs.
 Now, Amy continues to pray for more cures, never-ending health for her daughter, and victories for all their childhood cancer buddies who are still fighting.